 Interim Dean of the College of Health and Human Services

-Dr. Barrios as admirably served as Dean of the College of Liberal Arts for the past four years, and he has graciously agreed to also be the Dean of University Studies.
-University Studies/Health and Human Services advising and Career Linkages also will report to Dr. Barrios and this area will ultimately reside in the Center for Academic and Career Advising to provide our students with a one-stop location for undecided, HHS and Liberal Arts majors and career advising for all students.
+Dr. Barrios as admirably served as Dean of the College of Liberal Arts for the past four years, and he has graciously agreed to also be the Dean of General Education.
+General Education/Health and Human Services advising and Career Linkages also will report to Dr. Barrios and this area will ultimately reside in the Center for Academic and Career Advising to provide our students with a one-stop location for undecided, HHS and Liberal Arts majors and career advising for all students.
 I also would like to introduce Michele Tapp, who started her job yesterday as the new director of the Center for Academic and Career Advising.

 Additionally, on the academic side of the organizational chart handout, you will note a number of changes in directors and department chairs, including: